why buses?

 • guests are not allowed to bring bags on board washbus, sleepbus, or carebus

-• narcan is provided for free on carebus and freevend machines
+• naloxone is provided for free on carebus and freevend machines

 • carebus provides a safe place for guests to detox